 International Event

-Oliver Townend is the cross-country master at MARS Badminton Horse Trials
+Oliver Townend leads after cross country at MARS Badminton Horse Trials

-There was a dramatic finish to cross-country day at the MARS Badminton Horse Trials when the top two riders, Oliver Townend, with Paul and Diana Ridgeon’s grey mare Cooley Rosalent, and Ros Canter, were both awarded 15 penalties for going the wrong side of a fence flag.
-There was a palpable sense of relief when the penalties were rescinded afterwards when the ground jury examined video footage.
+There was a dramatic finish to cross-country day at the MARS Badminton Horse Trials when the top two riders, Oliver Townend, with Cooley Rosalent, and Ros Canter with Lordships Graffalo, were both given 15 penalties for missing going through a flag.
+There was a sense of relief when the penalties were removed from both combinations after the ground jury examined video footage.

 Oliver Townend with COOLEY ROSALENT [ISH] (GBR).
 Photo: Irish Eventing Times